ArnaudBuchholz/reserve/doc/tests and quality.md

 ```
 <u>*http.json file used to expose mappings through http*</u>

-A [web page](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/index.html) is designed to test different URLs and the result is validated with a list of [assertions](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/assertions.js) *(thanks to the [gpf-js http](https://arnaudbuchholz.github.io/gpf/doc/gpf.http.html) helper)*.
+A [web page](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/index.html) is designed to leverage the different mappings and the result is validated with a list of [assertions](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/assertions.js) *(thanks to the [gpf-js http](https://arnaudbuchholz.github.io/gpf/doc/gpf.http.html) helper)*.

 ![test result](localhost_5000.png)
+<u>*Basic tests executed in a browser*</u>

 However, this can hardly be **automated** *(or I am too lazy to use selenium)*.